exist2021/Hanuman/content/index.md

 Translation: O Hero, King, reside in my heart along with Rama, Lakshmana, and Sita

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+> This a side project by [Manoj Nayak](https://manojnayak.com), incase you have any feedback or find any errors, do send an email to manoj(at)manojnayak.com